Tootsie Roll: History

 In 1935, the company was in serious difficulty.
-Tootsie Roll's principal supplier of paper boxes, Joseph Rubin & Sons of Brooklyn, concerned about the possible loss of an important customer, decided to acquire the troubled company.
+Tootsie Roll's principal supplier of paper boxes, Joseph Rubin & Sons of Brooklyn, was concerned about losing an important customer and decided to acquire the troubled company.
 The company was listed on the New York Stock Exchange, but Bernard D. Rubin acquired a list of shareholders and approached them in person in order to purchase their shares.
 The Rubin family eventually achieved control of Tootsie Roll and agreed that Bernard Rubin would run the company as president.
-Under his leadership, the company was able to steadily increase sales and restore profits by changing the formula of the Tootsie Roll and increasing its size.
-Additionally, Rubin moved the company from Manhattan to a much larger plant in Hoboken, New Jersey, and guided the company successfully through the difficult war years during which vital raw materials were in short supply.
+Under his leadership, the company steadily increased sales and restored profits by changing the formula of the Tootsie Roll and increasing its size.
+Additionally, Rubin moved the company from Manhattan to a much larger plant in Hoboken, New Jersey.
+He guided the company successfully through the difficult war years during which vital raw materials were in short supply.
 When he died in 1948, he had increased the sales volume twelve-fold.

 After Bernard Rubin's death, his brother William B. Rubin served as president until 1962, when William's daughter Ellen Rubin Gordon took control.
-As of August 2015, she is chairman and CEO of the company, having succeeded her late husband, Melvin Gordon, who was chairman and CEO for many years.
+As of June 2025, she is chairman and CEO of the company, having succeeded her late husband, Melvin Gordon, who was chairman and CEO for many years.

-Tootsie Roll Industries (name adopted in 1966) is one of the largest candy manufacturers in the world.
-Approximately 64 million Tootsie Rolls are made daily.

-According to the company website, the original recipe calls for the inclusion of the previous day's batch, "a graining process that Tootsie continues to this day.
-As such, there's (theoretically) a bit of Leo's very first Tootsie Roll in every one of the sixty four million Tootsie Rolls that Tootsie produces each day."

 Advertisements

-Tootsie Roll Hero
+Captain Tootsie

-Captain Tootsie is an advertisement comic strip created for Tootsie Rolls in 1943 by C C Beck, Peter Costanza and Bill Schreider (1950 onwards).
-It featured the title character Captain Tootsie and his sidekick, a boy named Rollo (a black-haired boy), and three other young cohorts named Fatso (a red-haired boy), Fisty (a blonde boy), and Sweetie (a blonde-haired girl).
-It had stories in the form of full color one-page Sunday strips, black and white daily strips, and two issues of a comic book of the same title released by Toby Press.
+Captain Tootsie is an advertisement comic strip created for Tootsie Rolls in 1943 by C C Beck, Pete Costanza and Bill Schreider (1950 onwards).
+It features the Captain Tootsie and his sidekick, a black-haired boy named Rollo, along with three other young cohorts; a red-haired boy named Fatso, a blond boy named Fisty (or a brunette named Marybelle), and a blonde-haired girl called Sweetie.
+The feature utilized stories in the form of full-color one-page Sunday strips, black and white daily strips, and two issues of a comic book of the same title released by Toby Press.
 The advertisement comic was featured by many publishers and in the newspapers.
-Within the context of the stories, Captain Tootsie was quite strong and quicker to the punch than any of his enemies.
-His stories were light and "kid-friendly".
+Within the context of the stories, Captain Tootsie is quite intense and quicker to the punch than any of his enemies.
+His stories are light and "kid-friendly."
 Captain Tootsie's comic strip ads ended in the 1950s.

 In the 1970s, artist Herb Trimpe is believed to have modeled the original costume for the Marvel Comics character Doc Samson partly on Captain Tootsie's uniform.
 In 2019, artist/writer Erik Larsen used Captain Tootsie as one of several older comic book characters in the public domain as part of his Savage Dragon series.